jw098/CH55xSwitchControl/README.md

 ### Flashing to the CH552

 **The board must first be in bootloader mode:**
-- Unplug the device from your computer
+- Unplug the CH552 device from your computer
-- Hold the BOOT button while connecting the board to your PC via the USB port.
+- Hold the BOOT button while connecting the board to your PC, using the USB-A connector on the Ch552.
 You can then release the BOOT button.
 - see for more info:
   - https://github.com/wagiminator/CH552-MacroPad-plus/blob/main/README.md
   - https://github.com/DeqingSun/ch55xduino